ixa-ehu/ixa-pipe-nerc/README.md

 ### Features

-A description of every feature is provided in the trainParams.prop properties file distributed with ixa-pipe-nerc.
+**A description of every feature is provided in the trainParams.prop properties file** distributed with ixa-pipe-nerc.
 As most functionality is configured in properties files, please do check this document.
+For each model distributed, there is a prop file which describes the training of the model.

 ### Models